pretix/pretix-docs/docs/topics/taxes.md

 Click the “Check” button next to the VAT ID.
 Then, go to “Change products” and select the option “Recalculate taxes” at the end of the page.

+!!!
+Note
-During back-and-forth modification of taxation status, unfortunately there can be rounding errors of usually up to one cent from the intended price.
+    Modifying tax status back and forth may introduce rounding errors of up to one cent from the intended price.
     This is unavoidable due to the flexible nature in which prices are being calculated.

 ### Assigning tax rules